Fines & Fees Policy

 repeated circulation) or for conditions that can be easily

-spliced out).
-However, the library reserves the right to charge
+fixed by our resurfacer).
+However, the library reserves the

-for damage that goes beyond what is ordinary or can be repaired.
+right to charge for damage that goes beyond what is ordinary

 item may be charged, along with a processing fee (see below).